SRG Investors Have Opportunity to Lead Seritage Growth Properties Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-6, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Seritage Growth Properties ("Seritage" or the "Company") (NYSE: SRG).
+LOS ANGELES, Aug.
+8, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Seritage Growth Properties ("Seritage" or the "Company") (NYSE: SRG).

 Class Period: July 7, 2022 – May 10, 2024